Using NASA’s Cassini spacecraft, astronomers observed meteors colliding with Saturn’s rings.

 Tiscareno and his colleagues now think meteoroids of this size probably break up on a first encounter with the rings, creating smaller, slower pieces that then enter into orbit around Saturn.
 The impact into the rings of these secondary meteoroid bits kicks up the clouds.
 The tiny particles forming these clouds have a range of orbital speeds around Saturn.
 The clouds they form soon are pulled into diagonal, extended bright streaks.

 “Saturn’s rings are unusually bright and clean, leading some to suggest that the rings are actually much younger than Saturn,” said Jeff Cuzzi, a co-author of the paper and a Cassini interdisciplinary scientist specializing in planetary rings and dust at NASA’s Ames Research Center in Moffett Field, California.
 “To assess this dramatic claim, we must know more about the rate at which outside material is bombarding the rings.
 This latest analysis helps fill in that story with detection of impactors of a size that we weren’t previously able to detect directly.”

-The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency and the Italian Space Agency.
-NASA’s Jet Propulsion Laboratory, Pasadena, Calif., a division of the California Institute of Technology, Pasadena, manages the Cassini-Huygens mission for NASA’s Science Mission Directorate in Washington.
+The Cassini-Huygens mission is a cooperative project of NASA, the European Space Agency, and the Italian Space Agency.
+NASA’s Jet Propulsion Laboratory, Pasadena, California, a division of the California Institute of Technology, Pasadena, manages the Cassini-Huygens mission for NASA’s Science Mission Directorate in Washington.
 JPL designed, developed and assembled the Cassini orbiter and its two onboard cameras.
-The imaging team consists of scientists from the United States, England, France and Germany.
+The imaging team consists of scientists from the United States, England, France, and Germany.
 The imaging operations center is based at the Space Science Institute in Boulder, Colorado.